Analysis | Four numbers that will decide the men’s Final Four

 64 percent: Gonzaga’s field goal rate on two-point attempts, the best all-time per Pomeroy’s calculations.

 Joel Ayayi is scoring almost three-fourths of the time on drives to the basket.
 So is Anton Watson.
 Corey Kispert is successful on two-thirds of his put-backs off the offensive glass, averaging 1.4 points per possession.
-On plays around the basket the Bulldogs average 1.4 points per possession, the best in men’s college hoops.
+On plays around the basket, the Bulldogs average 1.4 points per possession, the best in men’s college hoops.
 They are close to that production, 1.3 points per possession, in the low post.
 And if that’s not enough, they hit 40 percent of their jump shots within 16 feet of the basket.
 The Bulldogs are lethal when they get the ball inside.

 USC, the best defense against two-point shots in 2020-21 (42 percent field goal rate against), allowed Gonzaga to score on 26 of 45 (58 percent) two-point attempts.
 UCLA’s defense is coming into this game allowing a success rate of nearly 50 percent.